A clear choice to aid in proven, personalized medicine

 - Local registration to help compensate for local CT-to-body divergence – up to 3 cm2

 - Updated catheter position relative to nodule, once nodule location is confirmed3

 - Ability to visualize smaller nodules2

 See our Next-Generation Platform

-* Fluoroscopic Navigation Technology is not available in all geographies
+* Fluoroscopic Navigation technology is currently only available in the United States

 1 Rivera M.P. et al. Chest 143;(5 Suppl):E142S–65S.
 2013.